HEGSRR/OR-Replicability-in-Geography-Survey/data/metadata/q17_codebook.md

 - `extension`: Is the motivation for the replication to extend a prior study with improvements in methodology or data?
   - `1`: Yes
 - `q19-jh`: Notes about coding by Joseph Holler

-## Coding Notes

-Many definitions are clearly aimed at validating prior findings or attempting to invalidate prior studies perceived to be flawed.
-However, it is not always clear whether this (in)validation is *internal* or *external*.
-Furthermore, validation is implicit in any motivations with nods to the epistemological function of replication in science.
-Therefore, the most reliable analysis of these codes might combine the information from internal validation, external validation, and epistemology.
-The particular codes may still be useful for additional context or for finding qualitative quotes.